Chisom69/Getting-and-Cleaning-Data-Course-Project/README.md

 Steps to work on this course project

+    Download the data source and put into your working directory.
+You'll have a UCI HAR Dataset folder.
-    Put run_analysis.R in the working directory.
+    Put run_analysis.R in the same working directory.
-    Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.
+    Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in the same working directory.